frictionlessdata/schema-collaboration/docker/README.md

 # schema-collaboration Docker

+Pre-requisite: Docker running in the system.
+See Docker documentation to install it (https://docs.docker.com/get-docker/) and optionally but recommended docker-compose (https://docs.docker.com/get-docker/). schema-collaboration can be used without Docker, please refer to the main README.md file.

+This guide will help you set up schema-collaboration on your own desktop machine for testing or your server if you wish.

 The Docker image created for this project can use an internal sqlite3 database or a MariaDB/MySQL.

-## Start a `schema-collaboration` server instance
+The schema-collaboration Docker image can use an sqlite3 database (requires no setup) or can use a MariaDB/MySQL server (requires an existing server, not bundled with schema-collaboration Docker image).
+In addition you can choose to use `docker run` commands (see section `Using plain Docker commands`) or create a `docker-compose.yml` (see section `Using docker-compose`).

+## Using plain Docker commands
 Download the Docker image:
 ```
 $ docker pull cpina/schema-collaboration
 ```

 ### Using an sqlite3 database
-**Warning: if you intent to persist the data of this Docker container see the section ...
-On destroying the container ran in this example the database will be destroyed.**
+**Warning: if you intend to persist the data of this Docker container see the section `docker-compose` in order to setup the Docker volume.
+On destroying the container run in this example the database will be destroyed.**

 Run the Docker image, passing the environment variables to create the admin password and data manager credentials:
 ```